jsdir/datastored/docs/model.md

 - Parameters
   + data (optional, object)

     Data to initialize the new `Instance` with.
-If `data` is not given, the `Instance` is initialized with no data.

   + applyUserTransforms = `false` (optional, boolean) ...
 Set to `true` to [apply user transforms](security.md) to `data`.